dosco/graphjin/README.md

 This compiler is what sits at the heart of GraphJin, with layers of useful functionality around it like authentication, remote joins, rails integration, database migrations, and everything else needed for you to build production-ready apps with it.

+## Better APIs Faster!

+Lets take for example a simple blog app.
+You'll probably need the following APIs user management, posts, comments, votes.
+Each of these areas need apis for listing, creating, updating, deleting.
+Off the top of my head thats like 12 APIs if not more.
+This is just for managing things for rendering the blog posts, home page, profile page you probably need many more view apis that fetch a whole bunch of things at the same time.
+This is a lot and we're still talking something simple like a basic blogging app.
+All these APIs have to be coded up by someone and then the code maintained, updated, made secure, fast, etc. We are talking weeks to months of work if not more.
+Also remember your mobile and web developers have to wait around till this is all done.

+With GraphJin your web and mobile developers can start building instantly.
+All they have to do is just build the GraphQL queries they need and GraphJin fetches the data.
+Nothing to maintain no backend API code, its secure, lighting fast and has tons of useful features like subscriptions, rate limiting, etc built-in.
+With GraphJin your building APIs in minutes not days.

 ## Features

 - Works with Postgres, MySQL8 and Yugabyte DB